-Organizations that perform well where work involves risk are those with leadership that understand the importance of safety.
-Dedication to the identification of workplace hazards and the formation of an inclusive safety culture demonstrate leadership with a long-term view.
-What is it that these leaders know about safety?
+World-class organizations are those with leadership that understands the fundamental importance of safety.
+Dedication to the identification and mitigation of workplace hazards and the development of an inclusive safety culture demonstrate leadership's long-term sustainable perspective.
+What is it that these organizations know to be true about safety?

-By preventing incidents and injury through workplace planning, training and mitigating hazards; goals are achieved and projects are completed on schedule.
+By preventing incidents and injury through workplace planning, training, and hazard mitigation; company-wide goals are achieved and projects are completed on budget and on schedule.